Working in Production

 Who will I be working with?

-There are five main operating areas at Legacy: Tank Farm/Utilities, Evaporation, Wet End, Dry End and Loadout.
+There are five main operating areas at Bethune mine: Tank Farm/Utilities, Evaporation, Wet End, Dry End and Loadout.
 There are five crews which are scheduled to cover these areas and all work the same schedule.
 There is area supervision on each of the five crews.
 Each area has three to five operators splitting their efforts between the panel and the field.

 What work will be performed in each area?